 - Tapestry (since 2006) has had live class reloading; change a template or a Java file and Tapestry reloads it instantly.
 And since its integrated into the framework, Tapestry can be very efficient about loading and reloading resources.
 Since 5.2, Tapestry has also live reloaded (most) service implementations.
 So code away!
 Tapestry can keep up with you.

-- Tapestry (currently) bundles Prototype and Scripaculous, but you can swap that out for jQuery
+Tapestry (currently) bundles Prototype and Scripaculous, but you can

 Tapestry 5.3 adds vastly improved reporting of server-side exceptions, along with an easy way of presenting alerts to users.